DeakinSEC/legacy-website/README.md

 # Deakin SEC Website
 Repository containing the code for the Deakin Software Engineering Club (DSEC) public website

-This is currently a placeholder project for the DSEC website.
-To see the placeholder content live, visit https://philipcastiglione.github.io/deakin-sec-website
+To see the site live, visit https://philipcastiglione.github.io/deakin-sec-website

 ## Documentation